liupeirong/MLOpsManufacturing/samples/hyperparameter-tutorial/README.md

 ## Modifying the pipeline build

-Now in the code that creates a pipeline, we change the existing training step to the hyperdrive step.
+Now in the code that creates the pipeline, we change the existing training step to the hyperdrive step.

 ```python
 # ml_service/pipelines/build_pipeline.py